Danish and Spanish Royals Release Annual Christmas Cards

 The Danish and Spanish Royal Courts have released their annual Christmas cards.
 Both sets were released last week.

 Queen Margrethe II and Prince Henrik chose a photograph of themselves in Greenland earlier this year as their card, and the Crown Princely Couple featured a black and white snap of their four children – Prince Christian, Princess Isabella, Prince Vincent and Princess Josephine – for their Christmas greeting.
 The Crown Princely Couple’s card has some questionable editing skills, with Princess Josephine having a portion of her face cropped out.

 The Queen’s two sisters, Princess Benedikte of Sayn-Wittgenstein-Berleburg and Queen Anne-Marie of Greece, also released their 2011 Christmas cards.
 The Berleburgs used an official photo from Princess Nathalie’s religious wedding to Mr Alexander Johannsmann in June (believed to be the thank-you card from the wedding, as it has the wedding date at the bottom instead of ‘2011’).
 Queen Anne-Marie and her husband, King Constantine II, are shown with their nine grandchildren aboard their yacht, in matching red and white.

-Tagged Christmas, Portraits, Religion, Sayn-Wittgenstein-Berleburg.
+Tagged Christmas, House of Sayn-Wittgenstein-Berleburg, Portraits, Religion.